Life Library — Death

 Everyone needs to be ready to die.
 Death can come suddenly.
 But if death may come without warning, is it still possible to prepare for it?
 Yes.
 The Christian has many avenues of preparation.

 We shouldn’t hesitate to empower our loved ones to make medical decisions for us as long as they avoid the futile question “What would he have wanted?” and content themselves with the question “What is best for him now?”

 Medical Directives and Some Misunderstandings

 Medical directives give directions in health care decision-making in anticipation of the possibility that the patient will be unable to do so in the future due to illness (coma, Alzheimer’s, etc.).
 There are two kinds: the Living Will and the Durable Power of Attorney for Health Care.

 No Better Way to Die

 Rosalie Hootman was blessed with a strong faith and time to get ready for heaven.
 She, in turn, became a blessing and inspiration to those around her.

 The pastor’s role and responsibility in cases of “technical brain life” are summarized regarding the pastor’s responsibility to self, the legal profession, the medical profession and the patient-people (those who have the power to make a decision to “pull the plug or not pull the plug”).

 When we enter the working world in early adulthood, we begin to save for retirement, though it’s 50 years away.
 If we can be so concerned about our earthly future, why can’t we understand the necessity of preparing for death long before it comes?

-A reprint of a tract from the LCMS "What About …" series, intended to help us face death and understand what death is, and how Christians face death and deal with grief.
+A reprint of a tract from The Lutheran Church—Missouri Synod’s “What About …” series, this resource is intended to help us face death and understand what death is and how Christians face death and deal with grief.